javascript-tutorial/en.javascript.info/1-js/05-data-types/12-json/article.md

 The value of `meetup.date` is a string, not a `Date` object.
 How could `JSON.parse` know that it should transform that string into a `Date`?

-Let's pass to `JSON.parse` the reviving function that returns all values "as is", but `date` will become a `Date`:
+Let's pass to `JSON.parse` the reviving function as the second argument, that returns all values "as is", but `date` will become a `Date`:

 ```js run
 let str = '{"title":"Conference","date":"2017-11-30T12:00:00.000Z"}';